How to talk to your child about their brain tumour

-When your son or daughter is diagnosed with a brain tumour, you’re often left wondering how best to help them deal with it.
+If your child is diagnosed with a brain tumour, you’re often left wondering how best to help them deal with it.

-Understanding the basics of how to chat to them about what’s going on can make a big difference in how they come to terms with their situation.
+Understanding the basics of how to talk to your child about their brain tumour can make a big difference in how they come to terms with their situation.

 Here, in collaboration with Chartered Clinical Psychologist, Dr Roberta Bowie, we share advice on how to talk to your child about their brain tumour…